 First UU is led by our half-time minister, Rev. Michelle Scott-Huffman.
-She generally speaks to the congregation twice a month.
+She generally speaks to the congregation three times a month.
 Our member-led services are varied, featuring messages both from members of First UU and from other UU congregations.

 Unitarian Universalists regard the highest values to be integrity, caring, compassion, social justice, truth, personal peace, and harmony.
 Advancing these values is the major purpose of our congregation.

 Every Sunday is different, but hymns, readings, and a meaningful message are usually included.
 We often have songs by our choir or a musician or singer from the congregation.
 We occasionally welcome special guest musicians from the community.

 Why do you light a candle every service?

 In our service, the chalice symbolizes wisdom, knowledge, and spiritual insight.
 The flame rising from the chalice represents the light of illumination and understanding.

 You’re welcome to dress in whatever makes you comfortable.
 Many of our attendees wear dress-casual, and others wear jeans and t-shirts; it’s really up to you.
 Children should wear clothing appropriate for crafts, snacks, and occasionally playing outside.

 Yes, we are an active church with something for everyone.
 Our children’s program meets downstairs each Sunday, is fun for all ages, and full of enlightening activities.

 Yes, we have a staffed nursery for children under 3 years old.